microsoft/presidio-research/README.md

 trainer.train(corpus)
 ```

+> Note that the three json files are created using `InputSample.to_json`.

 ## For more information

 - [Blog post on NLP approaches to data anonymization](https://towardsdatascience.com/nlp-approaches-to-data-anonymization-1fb5bde6b929)
 - [Conference talk about leveraging Presidio and utilizing NLP approaches for data anonymization](https://youtu.be/Tl773LANRwY)